 On the other hand, if your wholesale succulents purchase is massive - for example 4,000 plants - the individual trays may contain less variety and you should definitely look online.
 When you purchase that many plants, however, the sheer volume of your order ensures that you’ll get variety.

-If you’re steadfast on buying from a brick and mortar store, then be sure to discuss delivery costs with an employee.
+If you’re steadfast in buying from a brick-and-mortar store, then be sure to discuss delivery costs with an employee.
 The conversation may save you both some backbreaking lugging and a little bit of cash as they may offer free delivery on large enough orders.

 In the end, when making your wholesale succulents purchase just explain exactly what you want to the nursery employee as far as tray specifics go.
 They’re sure to be knowledgeable enough about their plants to get you what you need.